By Jim Miller

 • Debts and liabilities: Make a list of any loans, leases or debt they have — mortgages owed, car loans, medical bills, credit card debts.
 Also, make a list of all their credit and charge cards, including the card numbers and contact information.

 • Financial accounts: Make a list of the banks and brokerage accounts they use (checking, savings, stocks, bonds, mutual funds, IRAs, trades like swing trading etc.) and their contact information.
+Many of our parents may not have the necessary financial knowledge to know how much they need for their retirement.
+They might not know how to open up a gold ira, so it’s your duty as their child to help guide them to a stress free retirement.

 • Company benefits: Make a list of any retirement plans, pensions or benefits from their former employers including the contact information of the benefits administrator.